 Brandeis in Siena

-The Brandeis in Siena program is a two-course, intensive summer program combining Studio Art and Art History in Siena, Italy.
+The Brandeis in Siena program is a two-course, intensive faculty-led summer program combining Studio Art and Art History in Siena, Italy.
 The program is a culturally immersive, experiential learning experience where students will come in direct contact with master works of art seminal to the canon of art history and Western culture.
-This program focuses on art of the Renaissance, giving the students the life-changing experience of learning and working surrounded by the masters they are studying.While enrolled in the Brandeis in Siena program, you will study in the historic city of Siena, Italy.
+This program focuses on art of the Renaissance, giving the students the life-changing experience of learning and working surrounded by the experts they are studying.While enrolled in the Brandeis in Siena program, you will study in the historic city of Siena, Italy.
 Siena is a city rich in artistic masterpieces and complex social structures.
 The city itself is a jewel of preservation in Europe and is surrounded by a dynamic and thriving landscape filled with ongoing agricultural production.
 Siena as a location for studying art and art history is extraordinary for its contributions to art of the early Renaissance.
 You will be able to study and create art in response to original master works from the Italian Renaissance.
-Close proximity to the artistic centers of Florence and Pisa provide additional resources for study and creative inspiration and making Siena an ideal central location in Tuscany.
+Close proximity to the artistic and architectural centers of Florence, Assisi, and San Gimignano provide additional resources for study and creative inspiration and making Siena an ideal central location in Tuscany.

 The program is a collaborative partnership between Brandeis University and the Siena Art Institute consisting of two courses taught in English, one Studio Art course and one Art History course.
 A Brandeis professor will teach one of the courses and an instructor from the Siena Art Institute will teach the other course.
 The Brandeis faculty within the Department of Fine Arts will teach their respective course in alternate years.